DCN-FAU-AvH/pinns_heat/README.md

 where the constants $w_{PDE}$, $w_{BC}$ and $w_{INT}$ are hyperparameters of the model.

-**Remark 2:** One of the important advantages of PINNs is that it is not necessary to know labels.
-It is only necessary to have a sample of points from our spatio-temporal domain.
+**Remark 2:** One of the important advantages of PINNs is that it is not necessary to have labels, as is typically the case in supervised learning.
+It is sufficient to have a sample of points from our spatio-temporal domain.
 ## Examples in the code

 This code contains two examples.